CSUF-ACM/epp-review/src/_docs/pointers-references/brief.md

 The lines {% ihighlight c++ %}cout << add(myVar) << endl{% endihighlight %} and {% ihighlight c++ %}cout << myVar << endl{% endihighlight %} print 8 and 6 respectively. {% ihighlight c++ %}myVar{% endihighlight %} ends up being 6 because it was not passed by reference.

-If a function has an argument by reference, it means it takes the address of the variable passed in, and the function now has the ability to manipulate the variable since it knows it's memory address'.
+If a function has an argument by reference, it means it takes the address of the variable passed in, and the function now has the ability to manipulate the variable since it knows its memory address'.

 {% highlight c++ %}
 int add2(int &a)